adaa-polsl/RuleKit-python/README.md

 ## Installation

 > **NOTE**:
-This package is a wrapper for Java library, it requires Java Development Kit in version 8 (version 1.8.0 tested) to be installed on the computer.
+This package is a wrapper for Java library, and requires Java Development Kit version 8 or later to be installed on the computer.
 Both Open JDK and Oracle implementations are supported.
 ##

 ```bash